- Message from the Director

 A Message from the Director

 It is my pleasure to invite you to consider the Honors Program at SBU.
-This innovative program provides a unique learning experience for students who excel academically and desire to be challenged intellectually and as an individual.
-The SBU Honors Program nurtures students in four areas of life: academic, servant leadership, intercultural, and spiritual.
+The Honors Program provides a unique learning environment for high ability students who wish to be challenged to develop as whole persons.
+In addition, the program seeks to cultivate a love of learning that results in wonder, humility, and service.
+We believe that we learn so that we can love others.
+To this end, we seek to nurture students in four areas of life: academic, servant leadership, intercultural, and spiritual.

 The Honors Program at SBU gives students a variety of opportunities: cultural events, enriching coursework with honors professors, one-on-one research with a professor in your field, and a community of fellow honors scholars.
 Space in the program is limited to the thirty most qualified freshmen in each class.
-Transfer students are considered on an individual basis.
+Please consider the Honors program as one of the avenues for personal growth during your undergraduate studies.
+Feel free to contact me if you have questions at jmeadows@SBUniv.edu or 417.328.1460.